 intermittent fasting: what it is & if it's for you

-well-known people from Hugh Jackman to Tim Ferriss swear by it. there's a myriad of health benefits, which I'll get into later, but like all other ways of eating / living, there are some downsides as well. interested? good. we'll get into it.
+Well-known people from Hugh Jackman to Tim Ferriss swear by it.
+There's a myriad of health benefits, which I'll get into later, but like all other ways of eating/living, there are some downsides as well.

 what it is: in more detail

-there's a couple of different ways that people like doing intermittent fasting. it can also be called "time restricted feeding," and if you're doing it by day, then you break the day down into fasting hours and non-fasting hours.
+There are a couple of different ways that people like doing intermittent fasting.
+It can also be called "time restricted feeding," and if you're doing it by day, then you break the day down into fasting hours and non-fasting hours.

-there are also short bursts of fasting, where you don't eat for a day once a week or a month, the 5-2 method where you eat a low amount of calories (500-600) two days out of the week and eat normally the other five. for reasons that I'll go into below, I don't recommend this to most people, especially if you have a history of calorie restriction (sorry, might be a given but just thought I'd put it out there).
+There are also short bursts of fasting, where you don't eat for a day once a week or a month, the 5-2 method where you eat a low amount of calories (500-600) two days out of the week and eat normally the other five.
+For reasons that I'll go into below, I don't recommend this to most people, especially if you have a history of calorie restriction.

 1. it can improve focus and productivity

-this study was done on mice — so huge disclaimer there — but it shows improved memory due to a reduction in oxidative stress in the brain, which can impair memory and increase brain aging. but other than that, it's become all the rage in Silicon Valley because people swear by the increased clarity.
+This study was done on mice — so huge disclaimer there — but it shows improved memory due to a reduction in oxidative stress in the brain, which can impair memory and increase brain aging.
+Other than that, it's become all the rage in Silicon Valley because people swear by the increased clarity.

 2. it legit makes life easier

-meal prep? worrying about your yogurt going back on the commute from home to work? all of the time spent prepping and worrying about food is drastically cut, allowing you to focus on things that matter more.
+Meal prep?
+Worrying about your yogurt going bad on the commute from home to work?
+All of the time spent prepping and worrying about food is drastically cut, allowing you to focus on things that matter more.

 3. it may improve health

-there are a variety of metabolic benefits, but one key health benefit is that it reduces insulin resistance (aka improves insulin sensitivity). if you're asking yourself wtf that is and why it matters, I did too. basically, it lowers your blood sugar levels and can help prevent against type 2 diabetes. it can also help protect your gut microbiome, lowering inflammation (disclaimer — this study was done on fruit flies, but apparently they have a 61% genetic match with humans disease genes).
+Basically, it lowers your blood sugar levels and can help prevent against type 2 diabetes.
+It can also help protect your gut microbiome, lowering inflammation (disclaimer — this study was done on fruit flies, but apparently they have a 61% genetic match with humans disease genes).

-ok, this one seems like a given. but for people who are extremely obese, this can be a good way to do it. just because it's not a diet. you don't have to eat or not eat something. you only have to eat during certain time periods, part of which you're sleeping for. that makes it easy to stick to. in addition, it increases the oxidation of fat while sparing your muscles, making it easier for you to lose fat rather that muscle mass.
+Ok, this one seems like a given.
+But for people who are extremely obese, this can be a good way to do it.
+Like I said before, it's not a diet.
+You don't have to eat or not eat something.
+You only have to eat during certain time periods, part of which you're sleeping for, which makes it easier to stick to.
+In addition, it increases the oxidation of fat while sparing your muscles, making it easier for you to lose fat rather that muscle mass.